Submit Article

 How Did the Court Analyse the Issues?

-On the first issue, the court focused on whether the liquidators had made out a good arguable case on the merits against Ms Chen.
-The liquidators relied on the factual substratum underpinning the Debt Claims and the Undervalue Transaction Claims.
-The judgment records that the Company’s loan schedule indicated that Ms Chen owed the Company more than US$4.286m as of May 2022.
-It was also said that Ms Chen withdrew S$500,000 (approximately US$373,051.83) from the Company’s bank accounts on 13 June 2022 on the basis of a purported unpaid redemption of her TAFL shares.
-These matters were presented as forming the basis for the Debt Claims.
+On the first issue, the court found that the Liquidators had made out a good arguable case on the merits against Ms. Chen.
+The court accepted the Liquidators' arguments that the Company's own loan schedule recorded that Ms. Chen owed the Company more than US$4.286 million, and that she had withdrawn S$500,000 (around US$373,051.83) from the Company's bank accounts on the basis of a purported unpaid redemption of her TAFL shares.
+The court also agreed that the Liquidators had established a good arguable case that Ms. Chen was holding assets as a nominee for Mr. Davies.

 What Was the Outcome?